istex/istex-search/README.md

-# istex-dl
+# istex-search

-[Istex-DL](https://dl.istex.fr) is a web application dedicated to Istex sub-corpus extraction.
+[Istex-Search](https://search.istex.fr) is a web application dedicated to Istex browsing and sub-corpus extraction.
 It allows to download several [Istex](https://istex.fr) documents easily in an archive (zip or tar.gz) using a web interface.

-## Disclaimer

-**This version does not reflect what is currently running in production at [dl.istex.fr](https://dl.istex.fr)!
-We are currently rebuilding the application entirely, if you want to see the code running in production, checkout the `master` branch.**

 ## Prerequisites